 Why can’t you tell how many subscribers a podcast has?

-For years the only data available to podcasters has been the number of total listens and the origination city.
-Even that data isn’t accurate though, because it truly only tracks if an episode was downloaded, not listened to—that data can be manipulated easily.
-The data also includes the city of origin, but due to VPNs and ISPs the location isn’t accurate either.
-To unpack how many subscribers a podcast has or even if someone actually listened at all, we need better data from the actual hosts.
+Data available to podcasters shows only if an episode was downloaded, not listened to—that data can be manipulated easily.
+The data also includes the city of origin, but due to VPNs and ISPs, location data isn’t trustworthy either.
+To unpack how many subscribers a podcast has or even if someone listened at all, the industry needs better data from podcast platforms and hosts.

 Like websites, podcasts are stored on a host server.
-That server generates a feed address for podcasters, who then submit it to platforms like Spotify, Apple Podcasts, Google Podcasts, iHeartRadio, Stitcher, Pandora, and others.
-When one of those platforms “requests” the file, your server logs it as a listen.
-That’s it—you can’t even be sure they listened from your server data.
+That server generates a feed address for podcasters, who then submit it to platforms like Spotify, Apple Podcasts, Google Podcasts, iHeartRadio, Stitcher, Amazon Podcasts, and Pandora.
+When one of those platforms “requests” the file, the host logs it as a listen.
+That’s it.
+(See the problem yet?)

-“Subscribing” is a user-side software feature that essentially tells your platform of choice, like Google Podcasts, to download new episodes automatically.
+The act of “subscribing” is a user-side software feature that essentially tells your platform of choice, like Google Podcasts, to download new episodes automatically.
 Hosts like Libsyn, SoundCloud, and others have no idea if you have subscribed.

 How does my favorite podcast know their subscriber number?

-If they’re being honest, they may be taking the average amount of listeners per episode and assuming that number represents their subscriber base.
-Because some listeners aren’t subscribed and only listen because of the topic or guest this isn’t an accurate measure of a podcaster’s subscriber base.
+If they’re being honest, they may be taking the average amount of downloads per episode, assuming the number represents their subscriber base.
+Because some listeners aren’t subscribed, and only listen because of the topic or guest, this isn’t an accurate measure of a podcaster’s subscriber base.

 Article continues below…